F4doraOfDoom/doku.py/README.md

 # doku.py
-# This is a 3*3 Sudoku solving Python program, enabled by Big Data and AI (Totally not backtracking and recursion)
+# This is a 3*3 Sudoku solving Python3 program, enabled by Big Data and AI (Totally not backtracking and recursion)

 **The file doku.py was written by F4dora_0f_d00m.
 If you want access to make changes to this repository, ask questiosn or